seerapusairam/Train-Ticket/README.md

 <h1>Train Ticket Generation</h1> <br>
 <p>This Case Study involves generating a train ticket and printing the ticket to a file.<p>
+<p>The application should take a train number and passenger details as input.</p>
+<P>The details of the train should be stored in a database.
+The train details to be stored in database are Train number, Train Name, Source Station, Destination Station and Ticket Price.
+The train details should be fetched from the database using the train number provided by the user.</p>
 <p>The application should generate a train ticket using the train details and passenger details.
    The generated ticket should contain the following details:<p>
  <ul>